kp1129/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ x ] Explain what a token is used for.

+A token is a string that is stored client-side and it is used to authenticate the user in HTTP requests--this is how the server knows that the user is authorized to view the data he or she is requesting.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ x ] What steps can you take in your web apps to keep your data secure?

+1).
+Add protected routes (routes that will only render once the user is authenticated) 2).
+Make API calls with the authentication header (to tell the server that the user is authorized to see the data he or she is requesting)

-- [ ] Describe how web servers work.
+- [ x ] Describe how web servers work.

+Web server can refer to a computer that stores the code for a website, or 'hosts' the website.
+Web server can also refer to a program that runs on such a computer, and its' job is to serve the hosted web pages when they're requested.
+The servers know what web pages to serve based on the url entered in the browser's address bar.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ x ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD = Create (POST), Read (GET), Update (PUT), and Delete (DELETE).

 ## Project Set Up